Iana-Kasimova-TR/near-duplicate-text-detection-service/README.md

 # Duplicate Detection Prototype

-I rewired the service around a simple three-step pipeline: BM25 narrows the field, SimHash spots near duplicates fast, and sentence-transformer embeddings make the final call.
+The service was built as a three-step pipeline: BM25 narrows the field, SimHash spots near duplicates fast, and sentence-transformer embeddings make sure that founded duplicates are true duplicates.
 Below is how everything fits together and what you can build on top of it.

 ## What Happens When Someone Uploads Content